PlumpMath/jsppt/README.md

 connected to a Protothread.
 Check the WiFiScan application in the examples directory for how to implement scheduling and to connect DataStreams and Protothreads together.

+### Making it simpler

+If scheduling is done on a per process basis instead of per data stream it is possible to simplify things.
+Timers are bound in the process objects and the PT_WAIT_UNTIL() macro, and others, can be used instead.
+I added a SimplePt.h file that implements this instead and the SimpleWiFiScan example makes use of it.
+The Protothread class is also extended to a StateProtothread class to get the line number on which the process is waiting.
+This is used in the example scheduler for debug print on state changes.

 ### Some notes